hselegh/soprano-simpson/README.md

 -np	Number of points in the simulated FID.
 Default: "1024".
 -sw	Spectral window, increase or decrease this value depending on the width of the signals (be careful with folding or really broad signals).
 Default: "40000".
 -mas	MAS rate.
 Default: "10000".
--cr	Crystal file for sampling powder orientation, use either rep168 or rep320 for good MAS lineshape simulation.
+-cr	Crystal file for sampling powder orientation.
 Default: "rep168".
 -g	Number of gamma angles, for MAS use between 30-50 and for static use 1.
 Default: "40".
 -gQ	Gradient for Cq, used in case of over or underestimation.
 This value will DIVIDE all the Cq values in the .magres file.
 Default value: "1.0".
 -lb	Line broadening (in Hz).
 Default value: "100".
 -zf	Zero filling.
 Default value: "8192".
 -xy	Name and path for the .xy output.
 Default: "simpson.xy".
 -p	Choose if plot or not the spectrum using pyplot at the end of the execution, write as True or False.
 Default: "False".
+-core   Define the number of cores that Simpson will use.
+Default: "8".
 ```

 An example can be: